jose94752/UltraVNC/cmake/readme.txt

 ######################

 # Windows with cmake, using ninja build system, and address sanitizer enabled
+# You need to install ClangCL generation tools if you have build failed

 # x64 Native Tools Command Prompt for VS 2022